mandyfreddy/final-project-fredrickson/final-project-fredrickson-README.md

 - The web scraping code retrieves articles from specified URLs for sentiment analysis and text processing.

 ## Data Files
 - `usa_00014.csv.zip` - Contains IPUMS USA data, used in `data.R` for demographic analysis.
+Unzip manually or in R to access the .csv itself.
 - `cps_00003.xml` - Contains IPUMS CPS metadata, used in `data.R` for economic analysis.
-- Links to any large data files will be hosted on Dropbox or Drive.
-(Provide links and descriptions of where they are used in the code.)

 ## File Descriptions and Execution Order
 1. `data.R`: Prepares and cleans the IPUMS datasets for analysis.
 The cleaned datasets are then saved in the specified data directory.